jscianna/Decentland-Directory/docs/w3gram.md

 <b>w3gram will fix:</b>
 - skeptical fan base and the Reddit system's negative feedback option
-- community centralization: by admins
+- community centralization: owned by admins
 - classifying users on their Karma regardless their content
 - non-clear rules to join a community or to guarantee admin's allow on posts sharing

 <h2>KarmaDAO:</h2>

+According to Andrew Lee Medium <a href="https://andrwlee.medium.com/announcing-karma-dao-first-ever-token-permissioned-networking-chat-group-on-telegram-5feab7a54def">article</a>, Karma DAO is the first <i>token-permissioned networking chat group on Telegram</i> based on Ethereum blockchain.

+<b>What's insipred from karmaDAO?</b>

+inspired features are:

+- Token-Permissioned DAO
+- decentralized social network
+- Community Ownership Economy